ranajeet-meher/angular7-reactive-post-method/README.md

-# Reactive form module with post data ro web API
+# Reactive form module with post data to web API

 This is a Angular7 Sample reactive form module.
 This is a form that is well validate the form field (e.g first name, last name, email and adderss) before post data to web API.